-- 4. Select the destination using the cross-hairs. - To change the scale: turn the MINI joystick. - To move the map: move the MINI joystick in the corresponding direction. - The MINI joystick can be moved to the left, right, forward and backward. - Transfer the destination for destination guidance or store it: Press the MINI joystick.
+- 4. Select the destination using the cross-hairs. - ▶ To change the scale: turn the MINI joystick. - To move the map: move the MINI joystick in the corresponding direction.

+The MINI joystick can be moved to the left, right, forward and backward.

+- Transfer the destination for destination guidance or store it: press the MINI joystick.
 The selected destination and other menu items are displayed. - 6.
-Select the desired menu item: - "Start route guidance" starts destination guidance. - "Show current position" places your current position at the center of the map. - "Show destination position" places the current destination at the center of the map. - "Return to map" changes back to the "Input map". - ▶ ← Exit the menu.
+Select the desired menu item: - "Start route guidance" starts the destination guidance. - "Show current position" places the current position in the center of the map. - "Show destination position" places the current destination in the center of the map. - "Return to map" switches back to the "Input map". - ▶ ←∋ Exit the menu.